runelite/runelite/.github/CONTRIBUTING.md

-# Contributing to runelite
+# Contributing to RuneLite

-We'd love for you to contribute to our source code and to make runelite even better than it is today!
+We'd love for you to contribute to our source code and to make RuneLite even better than it is today!

 Check out the Developer's Guide on the [wiki](https://github.com/runelite/runelite/wiki) for setup instructions, and general tips and tricks.